eclipse-theia/theia/doc/coding-guidelines.md

 // good
 console.info(``)
 ```
 > Why?
-All calls to console are intercepted on the frontend and backend, and then forwarded to `ILogger` already.
-Log level can be configured by `theia start --log-level=debug`.
+All calls to console are intercepted on the frontend and backend and then forwarded to an `ILogger` instance already.
+The log level can be configured from the CLI: `theia start --log-level=debug`.